moggieuk/Happy-Hare/doc/upgrade.md

 More details: https://github.com/moggieuk/Happy-Hare/doc/upgrade.md
 ```

-Happy Hare version as seen in Mainsail & Fluidd UI's is in the form: `Major.Minor.Point-Patch`.
+Happy Hare version as seen in Mainsail & Fluidd UI's is in the form: `Major`.`Minor`.`Point`-`Patch`.
 The meaning of each number is as follows:
-- `Major` - Major change of functionality that requires to re-install
+- `Major` - Major change of functionality that requires a complete re-install
 - `Minor` - A change has been made that requires update to config file or install a new Klipper module
 - `Point` - Enhancement that doesn't require any special treatment other than Klipper restart
 - `Patch` - Routine update to address a bug that doesn require any special treatment other than Klipper restart